 Step 2: Clean Thoroughly

-• Old peeling paint (if applicable)
+• Remove any old peeling paint

-Avoid oil-based paints—they can trap moisture and lead to blistering or peeling.
+Avoid oil-based paints—they trap moisture and can lead to blistering or peeling.

 Step 4: Mask and Protect Surroundings